Brewynn/feedback/README.md

 this tutorial to have some idea what I'm talking about [PDO](https://www.youtube.com/watch?v=5Ohme4A2Weg&list=PLU8oAlHdN5BlvPxziopYZRd55pdqFwkeS&index=24).

 ### Don't use Libaries
 `jQuery` is a `JavaScript` library designed to simplify `HTML DOM` tree traversal and manipulation.
-You shouldn't use any libaries can help you, you should build your own `tools`.
+You shouldn't use any `libaries` can help you, you should build your own `tools`.
 This is one of those reasons to this `mini-project`.

 ### Documentation
 This project should have a documentation where you can explain all details about it.

 ### Folder Structure
-  Here I've put an example how you can organize your mini-project.
+  Here I've put an example how you can organize your `mini-project`.

   ```bash
    card-poker